RyanLucas3/RyanLucas3.github.io/_pages/about.md

 Research Interests
 ======
-I am interested broadly in the use of modern optimization methods (first/second-order methods, mixed-integer programming, robust optimization) in deep learning and high-dimensional statistics.
+I am interested broadly in the use of mathematical optimization methods (first/second-order methods, mixed-integer programming, robust optimization) in deep learning and high-dimensional statistics.

 Papers
 ======